15 Mar, 10:00··

 Surging Fuel Prices Impacting Consumers

-Government Response – Indirect Support
+Government Response – Refineries and Sector Support

-Global Energy Market Volatility
+European Energy Market Vulnerability

 Perspectives